-How to Answer Post-College Job Interview Questions About Stress
+How to Answer College Job Interview Questions About Stress

-Job interviewers know how tough college academics can be, especially for certain majors, and they'll want to know how you handled the pressure and how this translates to the workplace.
+Job interviewers know how tough college academics can be, especially for certain majors, and they'll want to know how you handled the pressure and how this will translate to their workplace.

 They might ask this as an ice-breaker to begin the interview ("Wow, you went to MIT?
 How did you deal with that crazy workload?").
 They might want to gauge your ability to prioritize and persevere.
 Most likely, the job you're interviewing for will have plenty of stress baked into its work environment, and the interviewer wants to know if you can hack it.